hanydief/deep-learning-challenge/README.md

 3- Push the added files to GitHub.

-# continue for Step 4
+# Continue on Step 4 report questions & answers:
 ## Step 4: Writing a Report on the Neural Network Model - Alphabet Soup Charity Analysis Report

 For this part of the assignment, you’ll write a report on the performance of the deep learning model you created for Alphabet Soup.